 The Bain Online Test is a computer-based assessment to evaluate consulting applicants.
 In fact, you might even have to go through several successive online and (sometimes still offline) assessments, which – for the purpose of this article – we summarize as the Bain Online Test.

-Similar to McKinsey and BCG assessments, it evaluates a candidate’s skills needed in the daily life of a consultant.
+Similar to McKinsey PST or PSG and BCG assessments, it evaluates a candidate’s skills needed in the daily life of a consultant.
 Even though Bain stresses that no prior experience is needed or expectations to be had, candidates can benefit from proper preparation and test-taking strategies.

 Understanding the tasks, practicing the key skills, and developing a certain business background are needed since the elements of the test are challenging, happen under time pressure, and sometimes are set in a business context.